wout/rosetta/docs/why_rosetta.md

 default locale, and let you know if some are missing.

 ## Rosetta is 10x faster than similar libraries
-Benchmarking against other libraries which also use YAML or JSON files for locales, Rosetta is about 10x faster than any other one.
+Benchmarking against other libraries which also use YAML or JSON backends, Rosetta is about 10x faster than any other one.

 For simple translations: